Kevin-byt/AWS-Projects/S3 Static Website/README.md

 With these steps, you can easily host your static website on AWS S3, benefiting from its simplicity, speed, and cost-effectiveness.
 Have fun hosting your website!

-For more details and a complete walkthrough, please refer to the [original article](https://medium.com/@kevinkiruri/hosting-a-static-website-on-aws-s3-35f49dd1c5e6).
+For more details and a complete walkthrough, please refer to the original article: [Hosting a static website on AWS S3](https://medium.com/@kevinkiruri/hosting-a-static-website-on-aws-s3-35f49dd1c5e6).

 ---